Samantha Smith Challenge 2025-2026 Guidelines

 Discovery!
 Do research and find the facts about the issue.

-- Students generate a list of questions about all the things they don’t know or understand about their chosen topics.
+- Students generate a list of questions about all the things they want to know or understand about their chosen topics.

 - Individually or in teams, students find answers to the questions and become fact-gathering machines!

-- Go to the Portrait Galleries on the AWTT website and explore by themes.
+- Go to the Portrait Galleries on the AWTT website and explore by themes (using the “Filter by…” drop-down menu).
 See if the student-chosen issue is represented there.
 If so, read about the portrait subjects who have addressed that issue.
 Use them as starting points.

-- Use the resources listed beside the portraits.
+- Use the resources listed on the portrait pages.

 - Contact AWTT if there is a living portrait subject with whom your students may want to connect.
-Many of them are happy to speak with students!
-Contact Connie Carter AWTT Director of Education [email protected]
+Many of them are happy to speak with students! ([email protected])

 - Interview local stakeholders (people concerned about the issue).